Where to see snowdrops in Suffolk: 9 perfect places

 PUBLISHED: 17:30 09 January 2020 | UPDATED: 17:30 09 January 2020

 As one year rolls into the next the floors of our Suffolk countryside and woodland become carpeted in stunning white snowdrops - here are 9 of the best spots to see them

 Despite the beautiful red-brick Tudor mansion being closed at this time of year, the surrounding parkland is open for visitors on selected dates throughout late winter and early spring.

 There are a number of trails running through the gardens and farm, each offering a different view of the many spring bulbs on show.
-In 2017 the snowdrops lasted well into March so there should be plenty of opportunity to walk alongside this distinctive flower.
+In previous years the snowdrops have lasted well into March so there should be plenty of opportunity to walk alongside this distinctive flower.

 This impressive 18th century country house near Bury St Edmunds is surrounded by tranquil parkland and it is there that you will find carpets of snowdrops.
 Along Lady Geraldine's, Erskines and Albana Walk the snowdrops are complemented by the bright golden hues of their next door neighbours, the aconites.

-The house is also running special guided walks throughout winter where you’ll get an insight into how this delicate flower comes to life in the area.
+The National Trust also has a number of dedicated walks throughout winter where you'll be able to get the best views of this delicate flower as it comes to life in the new year.